SAP-samples/teched2023-DA261/exercises/ex1/README.md

 allowing end-users to directly upload a csv or xls from their local computer.

-25. Open the left side panel
+25. Open the left-side panel

 <img src="./images/image28.png" style="width:711px;height:435px;"/>